-- If you’re a family that brings food and beverages into rooms other than the kitchen, put a stop to that for now until the infestation has cleared.
+- If you’re a family that brings food and beverages into areas other than the kitchen, put a stop to that for now until the infestation has cleared.

-If you have a surefire method of your own–feel free to share it with everyone and add it in the Comments section below (I have a running list started at the bottom of the page).
+If you found a surefire method of your own–feel free to share it with everyone and add it in the Comments section below (I have a running list started at the bottom of the page).

-Homemade Killer Bait
+Homemade Recipe For Killer Cockroach Bait

 Confectioners or Brown Sugar

 - Sprinkle in a bit of confectioners sugar (about 1/4 of the amount of flour used).

-- Roll the dough into small marble sized balls and place them in corners, dark cupboards, behind heavy appliances, along floor boards and around the garbage.
+- Place the balls in corners, dark cupboards, the space behind heavy appliances, along floor boards and around the garbage.

-Heavy Infestation Help
+Help For A Heavy Infestation

-- Double the effort by combining 50/50 boric acid and brown sugar then pour the mixture in a thick line around the entire room and entrance ways.
-The roaches will get the stuff on their bodies and carry it back to the nest.
-Once there is no trace of the pest left (usually within the month), vacuum up the powder.
+- Double the effort by combining 50/50 boric acid and brown sugar then pour the mixture in a thick line around the entire room and entranceways.
+As each roach gets the stuff on its body, they carry it back to the nest which will help kill several at a time.

 - Sprinkling Diatomaceous Earth is another good option.
 It’s a natural insecticide that works by scratching an insect’s body as it crawls through it.
 This powder then absorbs water from the host body and the insect then dies of dehydration.

 - You can also use Borax as a substitute but the boric acid is more effective.